Prakadeeswaran05/Mini-Projects/Human_Presence_Detection using Machine Learning/README.md

+## Project Description
+This project uses,
+1. Temeperature
+2. Co2 level
+3. Humidity
+4. Light data
-This project uses temeperature,co2 level,humidity and light data to detect the presence of a human being in the room using Machine Learning.
+to detect the presence of a human being in the room using Machine Learning.
 I have used LinearSVC and RandomForestClassifier models.